mageplaza/magento-2-blog-graphql/README.md

 # Magento 2 Blog GraphQL (Support PWA)

+Magento 2 Blog GraphQL is a part of Blog extendion that add GraphQL features, this support for PWA Studio.
 ## How to install

 Run the following command in Magento 2 root folder: